gitlabhq/omnibus-gitlab/doc/development/reconfigure_in_detail.md

 #### What goes in to the `gitlab.rb` file?

-Omnibus GitLab uses a module named `Gitlab` to store the settings specified in `gitlab.rb`.
+The Linux package uses a module named `Gitlab` to store the settings specified in `gitlab.rb`.
 This module, which extends `Mixlib::Config` module, can work as a configuration hash.
 In the
 [definition of this module](https://gitlab.com/gitlab-org/omnibus-gitlab/-/blob/master/files/gitlab-cookbooks/package/libraries/config/gitlab.rb),